farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Safe_Links.md

 21. Select the hyperlink in the body of the message to navigate to the site.

 22. A new tab should open in your **Edge** browser that takes you to the URL you just saw in the prior step.
-This site should display the following warning message: **This website is classified as malicious.** This not only indicates that opening this website might not be safe, but it also verifies that the Safe Links policy you just created is working properly.
+This site should display the following warning message: **This website is classified as malicious.** This not only indicates that opening this website may not be safe, but it also verifies that the Safe Links policy you just created is working properly.

 23. In LON-CL2, leave the Edge browser and all its tabs open for the next lab.